• Skip to primary navigation

 Nobody wants a warm beer or soda though so pack an insulated grocery bag to keep foods cool in the hot sun.
 It’s an easy way to bring food if you’re otherwise just carrying your travel purse.
 Stateside, if you live near a Trader Joe’s you can buy one there like I did.

 Otherwise, just grab this one on Amazon.
-And when you visit the grocery store on island for the first time, remember to pick up a few slim cold packs to stick in the refrigerator.
+And when you visit the grocery store on island for the first time, remember to pick up a few slim cold packs to toss in the refrigerator.

 5. Waterproof Rain Jacket

 If you’re wondering why on earth you’d ever be wearing a rain jacket in hot, humid, Kauai, I’ll tell you.
 Kauai weather can be rainy!
 The first time I checked my weather app to find it would be raining every day on my first visit to Kauai, I was pretty distressed.
+I almost cried in the Lihui airport upon arrival.

 What I didn’t understand was that those rain showers are an on-and-off kind of experience.
 Massive showers followed by clear, sunny skies…multiple times in a single day.
 It’s totally fine.
-And makes for epic rainbows!
+And it makes for epic rainbows!

 Still, it’s likely to be coming down when you’re sloshing through the mud on the beautiful Kalalau Trail on the Napali Coast.
 Or taking shelter from that freak thunderstorm passing through on the beach.